sighingnow/jekyll-gitbook/_pages/IVR.md

     ---

 # Adding Functionality to Your Flow

 ## Adding a comfort message while a call is in queue
 1. Delete the connection which loops from the end of the Play Music node back to the beginning of the Play Music node.
 2. Drag a new Play Message node under the Play Music node.
-3. Connect the end of the Play Music node to the beginning of the play message node.
-4. Connect the end of the Play Message node to the beginning of the Play Music node.
-5. Click on the Play Music node
+3. Click on the Play message node
-   > Set the music duration to 15 seconds
    >
-   ---
-6. Click on the Play message node
+   > Activity Label: comfortMessage
    >
-   > settings
+   > Audio File: comfort_1_English
    >
-   > other stuff
+   ---
+4. Click on the Play Music node
+   > Set the music duration to 15 seconds
    >
-   >
    ---
+5. Connect the end of the Play Music node to the beginning of the play message node.
+6. Connect the end of the Play Message node to the beginning of the Play Music node.
 7. Validate and Publish the flow:
    > Click the Validation switch to turn on validation
    >